WebCrew/CMS-Code-Editor/README.md

 Special Thanks to ACE, Emmet, Fontawesome and Google Fonts.

-@XHiddenProjects for the outmated password hashing feature
+@XHiddenProjects for the automated password hashing feature